You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 Speed depends more on the local mobile network than the tool you’re using.

 With eSIM, your phone connects directly to the provider’s 4G or 5G network.
 In cities or tourist spots, speeds are usually great.
-But in remote areas or crowded zones, signal drops can happen — just like with any local SIM.
+But in remote areas or crowded zones, signal drops can happen — just like with any local SIM. eSIM technology is designed to provide reliable connectivity and stable connections, ensuring fast network access for international travel and seamless roaming experiences.

 Pocket WiFi also uses mobile networks, but the device sometimes catches stronger signals because it’s designed for data use.
 It also supports multiple bands, which can help in weak zones.
+Pocket WiFi devices can offer fast and stable connections, providing reliable internet access even in rural areas due to their more powerful antennas.
+This makes them ideal for travelers who need reliable internet in various environments.

 Still, for casual use like browsing, WhatsApp, or booking cabs — you won’t notice much difference between the two.
+Both eSIM and Pocket WiFi aim to provide stable connections and reliable internet for travelers.

 In the eSIM vs Pocket WiFi speed check, it’s mostly a tie — unless you’re in rural areas or need super stable connectivity for work.